bthornton191/aview_hpc/README.md

 ```

 The package requires a binary file that will not be installed by pip.
 This will be automatically
-downloaded the first time Download the binary
+downloaded the first time the library is used.
+Download the binary
 [here](https://github.com/bthornton191/aview_hpc/releases/latest/download/aview_hpc.exe)
 and place it inside the `aview_hpc` package directory.